What Does Trauma Insurance Cover? Meaning and Definition

 What is the difference between income protection and trauma insurance?

 Income protection insurance pays a percentage of your income to maintain your quality of life.
-Conversely, a trauma payout gives you a lump sum amount.
+Conversely, a trauma benefit payout gives you a lump sum amount.
+Both help you replace lost income at a critical time in your life.

 What is the purpose of a trauma policy?

 A trauma policy is a type of insurance that relieves financial pressure if you suffer from medical conditions that require costly treatment, long recovery periods, and/or major lifestyle changes.
-It allows you to cover costs that would otherwise be too much of a burden when you can’t earn an income.
+A trauma insurance payment allows you to cover costs that would otherwise be too much of a burden when you can’t earn an income.

 Is a trauma claim payout a lump sum payment?